jeroennoten/Laravel-AdminLTE/README.md

 [![Code Coverage](https://img.shields.io/scrutinizer/coverage/g/jeroennoten/Laravel-AdminLTE.svg?logo=scrutinizer&style=flat-square)](https://scrutinizer-ci.com/g/jeroennoten/Laravel-AdminLTE)
 [![StyleCI](https://styleci.io/repos/38200433/shield?branch=master)](https://styleci.io/repos/38200433)

 This package provides an easy way to quickly set up [AdminLTE v3](https://adminlte.io/themes/v3/) with [Laravel](https://laravel.com/) (6 or higher).
 It has no requirements and dependencies besides **Laravel**, so you can start building your admin panel immediately.
-The package provides a [blade template](https://laravel.com/docs/8.x/blade) that you can extend and advanced menu configuration possibilities.
-Also, and optionally, the package includes a set of **AdminLTE** styled authentication views that you can use in replacement of the ones that are provided by the [laravel/ui](https://github.com/laravel/ui) authentication scaffolding.
+The package provides a [blade template](https://laravel.com/docs/blade) that you can extend and an advanced menu configuration system.
+Also, and optionally, the package offers a set of **AdminLTE** styled authentication views that you can use in replacement of the ones that are provided by the legacy [laravel/ui](https://github.com/laravel/ui) authentication scaffolding.

 If you want to use an older **Laravel** or **AdminLTE** version, review the following package releases:
 - **Releases 1.x**: